-Car accidents are a fact of life in Atlanta.
+Car wrecks are a fact of life in Atlanta.
 Almost every single day vehicles collide in parking lots, driveways, and out on the open road.
-Our city’s drivers are not the safest in the country, unfortunately, and it shows in the number of collisions that could have been avoided.
+Unfortunately, our city’s drivers are not the safest in the country, and it shows in the number of collisions that could have been avoided.
 These accidents cause countless injuries to innocent victims who must pay for expensive medical care and possibly miss work.

 Car Accident Injuries

-Car accidents are traumatic incidents which leave many people bloodied and bruised.
-At MG Law, our firm has seen clients suffer from the following:
+Car accidents are traumatic incidents that leave many people bloodied and bruised.
+The most common car accident injuries our firm has seen in Atlanta include:

 The best step is to immediately seek medical treatment for any pain you experience after a crash.
 A doctor can help diagnose even slow-developing injuries and provide proper advice for getting better.

 What to Do After an Auto Accident in Atlanta?

 A car accident on the freeway is different from other car accidents, such as fender benders in a parking lot.
 Vehicles on the freeway are traveling very fast, and many victims will suffer serious injuries due to excessive speed.
 If you were involved in a freeway accident, you might not know what to do.
 Below, our Atlanta auto wreck attorney hits the highlights of what you need to know.